nitsvutt/Flight.Delay.Prediction/README.md

-# Flight-Delay-Prediction

-link dataset is collected from BTS
+# Realtime Flight Delay Prediction System

+This is our first project using Big Data skills.

+To do this project we use some frameworks such as Spark, Kafka, Cassandra...

+Although the results were not as expected, we built a new realtime system for this problem.

 https://drive.google.com/drive/folders/1-t6E5Ga1XrJxA_MiiUt3giQLTxXtqYny?usp=sharing

-Project Flight-Delay-Prediction Real-Time use BigData Flatform

-Frameworks're used Spark, kafka, Cassandra...